Whilst the current situation continues please note that our offices are now closed. We are contactable by email or by

 A brain injury can have a devastating impact on the injured person and those closest to them.
 A serious brain injury can also place severe limitations on the ability to lead an independent life and in addition, ongoing medical care may be required to make daily life possible.

 A family can be put under further strain if this most serious of injuries befalls the person that earns the majority of income for the household.
 It is quite possible that a return to work for the injured person may never be possible.

-Our Brain Injury Solicitors can help you in the immediate aftermath of such an injury and make provision for ongoing care, financial security and complementary aids and support that can enable as much independence and the best quality of life that is possible in the circumstances.
+Our Brain Injury Solicitors can help you in the immediate aftermath of such an injury by making provision for ongoing care, financial security, complementary aids and support to enable as much independence and the best quality of life that is possible in the circumstances.

 Pursuing compensation for your brain injury is not something you have to do on your own, you need specialist advice.
 Trust us to help you.

 A serious brain injury can often mean family members or partners having to give up their own careers to provide care for their injured loved one.
-While the other areas of life can be hugely affected too.
+A brain injury can have a wide-reaching impact on a family’s life.

 Of course, it is not always the case that a brain injury leaves the injured person unable to ever care for themselves or to return to a full life of work and normality.
 Some people do make full or partial recoveries.
 However, if the person has not recovered fully in the few months following a brain injury, there is little chance of a full recovery taking shape over time.